 Deciding what to eat every day can be a challenge!
 Rather than focusing on always making perfect choices, think about balancing your diet with foods you love and foods that are nourishing.

 It’s generally a good idea to refuel every three to four hours and avoid waiting until you are hungry to eat something.
 Protein-rich foods like lean meats, beans, eggs, and nuts will fill you up and last longer (great for late-night studying!).
 Keep in mind that fish, chicken, and turkey are healthier choices than beef because they are lower in fat.
 Also, meat can be substituted by tofu and other soy-based foods as a vegetarian option.

 Errands, such as trips to the grocery, are multitasking opportunities for exercise and physical activity.
 You can jog or even ride your bike to work, the grocery, and/or the cleaners, and avoid wasting time in traffic or finding a parking spot.
 Physical activity will not only help you to get closer to your ideal body shape, but has the potential to relieve stress, increase work productivity, boost after work energy level, and improve sleep quality.

 The main symptom of headaches is head pain.
 Though the majority of headaches are benign or not life-threatening, some may be an indicator of a more serious health issue.
-There are two categories under which most headaches fall:

 Stress is a normal psychological and physical reaction to the demands of life.
 Work, school, relationships, and daily hassles can often serve as stressors, or sources of stress.
 Stress isn’t necessarily a bad thing.
 Good stress, or eustress, pushes us to work harder.
 When this stress becomes overwhelming or hard to manage, it’s called distress and can impact your health.